efortenberry/vcg-demo/README.md

 This repo contains code used for live demo in the presentation "Integrating with Force.com using Webhook Handlers" presented at Dreamforce 2013 by Luke McFarlane & James Hill.

-Demonstrates basic intregration with Chargify & JIRA via webhook handlers built using Apex REST in Force.com.
+Demonstrates basic integration with Chargify & JIRA via webhook handlers built using Apex REST in Force.com.

 **README Table of Contents**  *generated with [DocToc](http://doctoc.herokuapp.com/)*